shubhangsingh6023/FireIce/README.md

-# Getting Started with Create React App
+# React App

-This project was bootstrapped with [Create React App]
+This is a simple React application that displays characters, books, and houses from the A Song of Ice and Fire universe.

-## Available Scripts
+## Getting Started

-In the project directory, you can run:
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites
 ### `npm start`

 Runs the app in the development mode.\